-But with the right recipes up your sleeve, your diet can remain low carb through the entire holiday season.
+But with the right recipes up your sleeve, you can enjoy a drink or two and still stay on track through the entire holiday season.

 Why You Should Skip Sugary Cocktails This Thanksgiving

 Holidays are a time of celebration, which often means enjoying a drink… or several.
 Unfortunately, most cocktails are full of sugar and can put your blood glucose levels on a rollercoaster ride.

 As much as you might try to compromise on “just one,” that sugary cocktail can easily be your undoing not just for Thanksgiving, but for weeks to come.
 Here’s why.

 The first thing you’ll likely notice is the physical effects.
 That sudden blood sugar spike will inevitably come crashing back down, leaving you feeling lethargic, foggy-headed, and craving another hit of the sweet stuff.

 That’s when the second side effect comes into play: Sugar cravings.
 That Thanksgiving treat can easily turn into two, then three, and before you know it, the sugar dragon is chasing you right through the new year.